 - Protects brain and nerve cells

 Thiamine is necessary for the proper functioning of the brain, nervous system and cardiovascular system.
 Left untreated, thiamine deficiency damages all three of these bodily systems – sometimes irreparably.
-This is why it’s so important to supplement with thiamine for alcohol withdrawal.
+This is why it’s so important to supplement with thiamine for withdrawal.

 Symptoms of Thiamine Deficiency